 - French: The core French program uses the AIM (Accelerative Integrated Method) and its corresponding program, Histoires en action!
+Students in Grade 3 begin the Ontario French curriculum designed for Grade 4.

 - Music: Starting in JK, students participate in a strong music program that emphasizes both vocal and instrumental music.